aashishvardhan/NYC-Taxi-EDA/readme.md

 This dataset contains 14,58,644 observations of New York City Taxi data.
 Each observation represents a Taxi ride that has been done in the New York City.

-The Dataset is available at - https://drive.google.com/file/d/10tjPuNW4n6qTTTMyagmDGSbfDmxd0RBK/view?usp=sharing
+The Original Dataset is available at - https://drive.google.com/file/d/10tjPuNW4n6qTTTMyagmDGSbfDmxd0RBK/view?usp=sharing

 ## Description of the Columns

-id - The id column shows us the unique id for each taxi ride. vendor_id – Vendor Id is of 2 types based on the trip duration of the customer. pickup_datetime – Time and date of which the customer has been picked up by the taxi driver. dropoff_datetime - Time and date of which the customer has been dropped by the taxi driver. passenger_count – Number of the passengers in a particular taxi trip. pickup_longitude – The longitude coordinates of the pickup location of the customer. pickup_latitude – The latitude coordinates of the pickup location of the customer. dropoff_longitude – The longitude coordinates of the drop off location of customer. dropoff_latitude – The longitude coordinates of the drop off location of the customer. store_and_fwd_flag – This depicts whether the customer would move forward with a extension of the trip or they get down at the same place. trip_duration – Total trip duration of a particular taxi ride.
+id - The id column shows us the unique id for each taxi ride. <br>
+vendor_id – Vendor Id is of 2 types based on the trip duration of the customer. <br>
+pickup_datetime – Time and date of which the customer has been picked up by the taxi driver. <br>
+dropoff_datetime - Time and date of which the customer has been dropped by the taxi driver. <br>
+passenger_count – Number of the passengers in a particular taxi trip. <br>
+pickup_longitude – The longitude coordinates of the pickup location of the customer. <br>
+pickup_latitude – The latitude coordinates of the pickup location of the customer. <br>
+dropoff_longitude – The longitude coordinates of the drop off location of customer. <br>
+dropoff_latitude – The longitude coordinates of the drop off location of the customer. <br>
+store_and_fwd_flag – This depicts whether the customer would move forward with a extension of the trip or they get down at the same place. <br>
+trip_duration – Total trip duration of a particular taxi ride. <br>

 Out main objective is to perform EDA on the given dataset and draw useful conclusions about general trends in New York City and how different factors affecting taxi trips in New York City vary and are correlated.
 We can perform various analysis based on the interest shown in taxi rides booking in NYC.